 But here’s the thing (and this is where I’m going with all this), a bad remake doesn’t cheapen the original.
 In fact, if anything, it makes one appreciate all the things the original did right.
 And a good remake can become a classic film in its own right.

 And that’s why I find it impossible to get upset with the remake bonanza that we see going on in Hollywood these days.
 Do I wish studios would put more money behind daring, innovative, and original productions (hello At the Mountains of Madness)?
 Sure.
 I’d also like to be on the New York Times bestseller list, but that ain’t happening anytime soon either.
-So when I hear that they are remaking a classic like Suspiria, I get excited.
-And if early reviews are to be believed, that excitement is likely to be rewarded (I’ll miss The Goblin soundtrack, though).
+So when I hear that they are remaking a classic like Suspiria, I get excited, even if the final product doesn’t necessarily live up to the original.

 I guess I’m saying give remakes a chance.
 And to get you started, here are a few of my favorites.